mtabini/go-bowtie/README.md

 ## Middlewares

-In order to do so, you will need to write (or, at least, use) a middleware.
+In order to do really do anything with Bowtie, you will need to write (or, at least, use) one or more middlewares.
 Luckily, that's easy:

 ```go
 func MyMiddleware(c bowtie.Context, next func()) {